Cuperino/QPrompt-Teleprompter/README.md

 [![Download QPrompt](https://a.fsdn.com/con/app/sf-download-button)](https://sourceforge.net/projects/qprompt/files/latest/download)

 # Community Translations
 Help more users access QPrompt by contributing translations to your native language.
 Visit [l10n.cuperino.com](https://l10n.cuperino.com/projects/qprompt-app/qprompt) to find your language and contribute translations.
-File an issue at [feedback.qprompt.com](https://github.com/Cuperino/QPrompt/issues/new/choose) if you can't find your language on the page.
+File an issue at [feedback.qprompt.com](https://github.com/Cuperino/QPrompt/issues/new/choose) if you can't find your language on the page and would like to contribute translations.

 [![Translated languages](https://l10n.cuperino.com/widgets/qprompt-app/-/qprompt/multi-auto.svg)](https://l10n.cuperino.com/engage/qprompt-app/)